ayushbhanot/HealthCareDataApp/README.md

 ## 🔑 Key Challenges and Solutions

-* **Handling Real-time Data Sync**: We faced challenges in ensuring real-time data synchronization between the mobile app and the backend server, especially when dealing with large datasets in a healthcare setting.
+* **Handling Real-time Data Sync**: I faced challenges in ensuring real-time data synchronization between the mobile app and the backend server, especially when dealing with large datasets in a healthcare setting.
 This was solved by optimizing the upload process and using asynchronous API calls for efficient data handling.

 * **Photo Upload**: Implementing an efficient method to upload patient photos while ensuring that other data (e.g., forms) were submitted simultaneously required using **Multer** for image handling and **FormData** to submit everything as a unified request.

 * **User Interface with DataCare Branding**: Creating a smooth user experience with custom animations and a professional UI layout was critical to meet DataCare LLC's branding requirements.
-We used **Lottie** animations to enhance the visual appeal and guide users through the registration process.
+I used **Lottie** animations to enhance the visual appeal and guide users through the registration process.

 ---